glrs/beautiful-jekyll/_drafts/google_assistant-Snowboy-RasPi.md

 sounddevice.PortAudioError: Error opening RawStream: Device unavailable [PaErrorCode -9985]

 ```
-Searching about this problem led me to the Google Assistant SDK github [issue #219]([https://github.com/googlesamples/assistant-sdk-python/issues/219](https://github.com/googlesamples/assistant-sdk-python/issues/219)), which points to a fix on [issue #228]([https://github.com/googlesamples/assistant-sdk-python/pull/228](https://github.com/googlesamples/assistant-sdk-python/pull/228)), which [reverts to shared audio stream]([https://github.com/googlesamples/assistant-sdk-python/pull/228/commits/ec296e9a83fcb0ba6f22905b22e8546d98cfce43](https://github.com/googlesamples/assistant-sdk-python/pull/228/commits/ec296e9a83fcb0ba6f22905b22e8546d98cfce43)).
-Though this fix was already implemented in my downloaded version, so it had to be something else.
+Searching about this problem led me to the GA SDK GitHub [issue #219](https://github.com/googlesamples/assistant-sdk-python/issues/219), which points to a fix on [issue #228](https://github.com/googlesamples/assistant-sdk-python/pull/228), which [reverts to shared audio stream](https://github.com/googlesamples/assistant-sdk-python/pull/228/commits/ec296e9a83fcb0ba6f22905b22e8546d98cfce43).
+However, this fix was already implemented in my downloaded version, so it had to be something else.

-Thinking about it logically, I realized that the google assistant tries to use a stream that is already being used.
-This made it pretty clear that the stream remains open by _Snowboy_; ooh boy...
-Or so I thought!
+Thinking about it logically, I realized that the GA tries to use a stream that is already being used.
+Suddenly, it became pretty clear that the stream used by _Snowboy_ must remain open.
 For a moment it seemed like I have to dive deep into _Snowboy_ to fix that.
-Luckily, by looking better at the `sbdemo7.py` and exploring how the `HotwordDetector` class of the `snowboydecoder` works, I realized that they start the detector, but they do not close it before invoking google assistant, but only after google assistant has returned:
+Luckily, by exploring how the `HotwordDetector` class works, and by looking better at the `sbdemo7.py` I realized what is wrong.
+In the `sbdemo7.py`, although they start the detector, they do not close it before invoking the GA.
+They only close it after GA has returned:
 ```python
 def detectedCallback():
     if detectedSignal > 2: